catwoman2209/Stimulation/README.md

 apply, that proxy's public statement of acceptance of any version is permanent authorization for you to choose that version for the Library.

-User must have the following installed: Python

-Use pip to install the following libraries:

--pip install pygame, pygame_gui, requests

-Ensure folder labeled "images", with 4 images within, is in the same execution folder as the python codes.
-Ensure all 3 json files are in the same execution folder as the python codes.

-Execute the application from the Stimulation.py file through either an IDE or from the terminal.